anthoor/templates/SS Lab Template/README.md

-# LaTeX Template for Advanced Networking Lab
+# LaTeX Template for Software Systems Lab

 ## Organization of Contents